Betty Hutton: 1950–1958: Annie Get Your Gun, film career decline

 Hutton continued headlining in Las Vegas and touring across the country.
 She returned to Broadway briefly in 1964 when she temporarily replaced a hospitalized Carol Burnett in the show Fade Out – Fade In.
 She guest-starred on shows such as The Greatest Show on Earth, Burke's Law, and Gunsmoke.

-In 1967, she was signed to star in two low-budget Westerns for Paramount, but was fired shortly after the projects began.

-Life after Hollywood
+1965–1979: Personal and financial struggles

-After the 1962 death of her mother in a house fire, and the collapse of her last marriage, Hutton's depression and pill addictions escalated.
-She divorced her fourth husband, jazz trumpeter Pete Candoli, when she discovered he had fallen in love with Edie Adams (who would become Candoli's second wife).
+By the early 1960s, Hutton's career had declined significantly, attributed to her chronic depression and addiction to alcohol and prescription drugs.
+Turner Classic Movies described her career downswing as "one of the grimmest declines in Hollywood history."
+Following the 1962 death of her mother in a house fire, and the collapse of her last marriage, Hutton's depression and substance abuse escalated.
+She divorced her fourth husband, jazz trumpeter Pete Candoli, when she discovered he had fallen in love with Edie Adams (who would become Candoli's second wife), and attempted suicide, causing her to lose custody of her youngest daughter, Carolyn, then sixteen years old.
 She declared bankruptcy the same year.

-After losing her singing voice in 1970, Hutton had a nervous breakdown and later attempted suicide.
-She regained control of her life through rehabilitation, and the mentorship of a Roman Catholic priest, Father Peter Maguire.
-Hutton converted to Roman Catholicism, and took a job as a cook at a rectory in Portsmouth, Rhode Island.
+In 1967, she was signed to make a comeback starring in two low-budget Westerns for Paramount, but was fired shortly after the projects began.
+After losing her singing voice in 1970, Hutton had a nervous breakdown and again attempted suicide.
+She regained control of her life through rehabilitation, and the mentorship of a Catholic priest, Father Peter Maguire.
+Hutton converted to Catholicism, and took a job as a cook and housekeeper at a rectory in Portsmouth, Rhode Island.
 She made national headlines when it was revealed she was practically penniless and working in a rectory.
+Speaking on her conversion to Catholicism, Hutton stated that she had been fascinated by the religion since childhood, though she was raised irreligious by her mother, who was an atheist.

 After an aborted comeback in 1974, she was hospitalized with emotional exhaustion.
-Later that year, a well-publicized "Love-In for Betty Hutton" was held at New York City's Riverboat Restaurant, emceed by comedian Joey Adams, with several old Hollywood pals on hand.
-The event raised $10,000 for Hutton and gave her spirits a big boost, but steady work still eluded her.

-Hutton appeared in an interview with Mike Douglas and a brief guest appearance in 1975 on Baretta.
-In 1977, Hutton was featured on The Phil Donahue Show.
+Hutton appeared in an interview with Mike Douglas and made a brief guest appearance in 1975 on Baretta.
+In September 1978, Hutton was featured on The Phil Donahue Show, where she extensively discussed her life and career.
 She was then happily employed as hostess at a Newport, Rhode Island, jai alai arena.

 She also appeared on Good Morning America, which led to a 1978 televised reunion with her two daughters.
 Hutton began living in a shared home with her divorced daughter and grandchildren in California, but returned to the East Coast for a three-week return to the stage.